KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

 .. note::
     .. versionadded:: 0.18.0
-        Version 0.18 of kOS completely gutted the internals of the old steering system and replaced them with the system described below.
+        This version of kOS completely gutted the internals of the old steering system and replaced them with the system described below.
 Anything said below this point is pertinent to version 0.18 and higher only.